Jozefov/PyClassyFire/README.md

     You should see the help message detailing usage options.

 **Usage**
-PyClassyFire provides a command-line interface (CLI) to interact with the ClassyFire API.
+PyClassyFire provides a command-line interface (CLI) with three primary commands to interact with the ClassyFire API:
+1.	classify: Submit SMILES strings to the ClassyFire API for classification.

+2. map: Generate a mapping from original SMILES to canonical SMILES without sending data to the API.

+3. merge: Merge intermediate JSON results into a single final JSON file.

+### **General Command Structure**

 **Running the Script**